-Child restraint buckle cover: medical practitioner
+Child restraint buckle cover: medical practitioner.
+Refer to MACA's templates.
 Seatbelt buckle cover: The ACT Government (Transport Canberra and City Services)

 New South Wales

 Does the parent/guardian need to make a formal application to Transport for NSW to legally use a buckle cover?